-Common tennis elbow causes can include unaccustomed hand use, for example by painting a fence; hammering; continuous typing (from those last second essays); excessive/repetitive gripping or twisting tasks.
+Common tennis elbow causes can include unaccustomed hand use.
+For example by painting a fence; hammering; continuous typing (from those last-second essays); excessive/repetitive gripping or twisting tasks.
 It can also result from during sporting activities due to poor forearm muscle strength, tight muscles or poor sports technique.

+Cases of tennis elbow that are longer than 3 months are considered to be ‘Chronic’ (ongoing, persisting) tennis elbow.
 Chronic tennis elbow is associated with degenerative changes in the muscle tissues located at the epicondyle.
 Although for a long time this was thought to be related to inflammation from overuse, this is now known to be incorrect.

 A person will typically experience pain in the lateral epicondyles when the muscles are stretched when undertaking gripping tasks or any motion requiring wrist tension/finger movement.
 There will be tenderness directly over the bony epicondyle, and there may be trigger points in the wrist muscles.